Phase121/DevOps_ASP.Net_Core/README.md

 ```

 ### Key Changes Made:
-- Added a section on **Changing the Port** under the **Running the Application** section, explaining how to specify a different port when running the application and how to change it in the `launchSettings.json` file.
-- Ensured that the README is formatted correctly for Markdown.
+- Updated the project name to `DevOps_AspNetCore_Sample`.
+- Changed the .NET version to 8.0.
+- Made the text more conversational and user-friendly.

-Feel free to modify any sections to better fit your project or add any additional information you think is necessary!
+Feel free to modify any sections further to better fit your project or add any additional information you think is necessary!
 If you have any further questions or need assistance, let me know!